Chapter 3:

 Reporters spoke of fate, of destiny, of hidden talent.
 Online forums had already begun weaving theories.

-They'll not answer anything else.
+And they'll not answer anything else other than the obvious.
 If they do, the blame for the outbreak will be placed on them by the public, as the whole raid exercise happened under their control.

 “Please step back,” one guild member said calmly, his voice carrying effortlessly over the noise.
 “The hospital is not accepting visitors or interviews at this time.”